studio24/laravel-package-template/README.md

 # PHP Package Template

-A repository template for Studio 24's open source PHP packages.
+A repository template for Studio 24's open source Laravel packages.

 ## How to use this template